Walvis Bay Private School

 -

 Bringing the school’s name in disrepute.
-This includes harming the reputation of the school and any of the teachers or coaches involved at Walvis Bay Private High School.
-This transgression includes spreading untruths either through gossiping or via cyber platforms such as Facebook, WhatsApp,
+This includes harming the reputation of the school and any of the teachers or coaches involved at Walvis Bay Private School.
+This transgression includes spreading untruths either through gossiping or via cyber platforms such as Facebook, WhatsApp, Instagram, Telegram, etc.

 -